 SELECTION AND TRAINING

-The selection criteria for the Managed Service Program appear both simple and intimidating, AWS are looking for service providers with,
+The selection criteria for the Managed Service Program appear both simple and intimidating, AWS is looking for service providers with,

 technical capability who are skilled at cloud infrastructure and application migration, and deliver value to customers by offering proactive monitoring, automation, and management of their customer’s environment.

-Once training requirements are met, membership of the AWS Managed Service Program is further guarded by compulsory, independent, third-party audit of the candidate’s AWS Managed Service capabilities.
+Once training requirements are met, membership of the AWS Managed Service Program is further guarded by compulsory, independent, third-party audits of the candidate’s AWS Managed Service capabilities.

 “VICTORIBUS SPOLIAHA” – TO THE VICTOR GO THE SPOILS

-Of course those who survive special forces training are well rewarded.
-The credibility vested by AWS reminding its high value customers of the capabilities of its elite cloud force are a strong signal to the market for cloud managed services and make the Managed Service Program badge stand out like the commando’s green beret on the parade ground.
+Of course, those who survive special forces training are well rewarded.
+The credibility vested by AWS reminding its high-value customers of the capabilities of its elite cloud force is a strong signal to the market for cloud managed services and make the Managed Service Program badge stand out like the commando’s green beret on the parade ground.

 Also, just like elite military units, the Managed Service Program grants members the ability to go after the highest value targets and gives them access to the tools and resources to succeed.
 AWS provides dedicated professional and technical training, marketing and business development support to Managed Service Program partners to assist in growing a cloud managed services practice.

 WHAT’S IN VERSION 3.0 OF THE VALIDATION CHECKLIST